helloprash/C-Basics/whiteboard/22-Sep-2017/assignment.md

 # Assignment to be submitted on 25-Sep-2017 Monday

+#### Based on the discussion we had today,you are expected to do the following exercise.
+Refer to whiteboard what is captured in the github.

 ## 1. Implementation of Single Linked List
 1. Operation of Linked list
    1. Create Single Linked list